zsotroav/FOK-GYEM_Ultimate-Serial/ProtocolDescription.md

 Where:
 - Magic header is the header of `AA 55 AA 55` to signal the beginning of the connection message (easily notice in potential noise)
 - VE is Protocol version
-- - Backwards compatibility from the controller is expected, but if the connected display has a newer version, connection should be refused
+- - Backwards compatibility from the controller is generally expected, but if the connected display has a newer version, connection should be refused.
 - CN is the Count of modules expected
 - Wd and He is the Width and Height of the expected modules